hannesdelbeke/pyblish-simple/docs/README.md

 # pyblish-simple
-A more artist friendly Pyblish GUI (a bold claim)
+A Pyblish GUI with a more artist friendly UX

 ![](/docs/screen1.jpg)
 _left pyblish_lite, right pyblish_simple_

-## What's pyblish simple?
+## What's pyblish simple & why was it developed?
-[pyblish lite](https://github.com/pyblish/pyblish-lite) & [pyblish-qml](https://github.com/pyblish/pyblish-qml) can feel confusing to artists.
+The standard UI for Pyblish ([pyblish lite](https://github.com/pyblish/pyblish-lite) & [pyblish-qml](https://github.com/pyblish/pyblish-qml)) confused artists:
-- It shows which validation failed, but not which instance.
-So you know a vertex is incorrect, but not which one.
-Good luck finding it.
+- The standard UI shows which validation failed, but not which instance failed.
+e.g. Pyblish flags that a vertex is incorrect, but not which one.
+The artist is frustrated, because they don't know which vertex to fix.
-- It shows a lot of info. , overwhelming the user.
-It's not intuitive.
+- The standard UI shows a lot of info, overwhelming non-technical users.
+Artists don't find it intuitive.

 To solve this, pyblish-simple shows a list of instances.
 When you select an instance, it only shows the valiations that affected that instance.